 (e) 15 x £50

-(f) In June and December draws 1 x bonus cash prize of 1 x £5,000 top prize is offered in the draws if the lottery proceeds allow for it under gambling commission rules.
+(f) In June and December draws 1 x bonus cash prize of £10,000 in addition to the monthly prize structure.
+This is offered in the draw if the lottery proceeds allow for it under gambling commission rules.

 7.2 The Charity reserves the right to amend the prizes at any time.
 Any such changes will be published on the Charity’s Website at least one month prior to a change being made.